 NGAL - The Leaders and Unicorns of Tomorrow

-Network Globally, Act Locally (NGAL) started its second year on the 6th of July 2016, after 11 American students made their way to our Estonian city Tartu, which is the home of the University of Tartu.
+Network Globally, Act Locally (NGAL) started its second year on 6th July 2016.
 In collaboration with Nebraska Wesleyan University and College of Charleston, University of Tartu hosted the first 10 days of the NGAL program.
 Throughout the busy days, the students and the staff of three universities got to meet and talk to Estonian startup founders and had enough team-time to improve their business models.
 Besides it was an awesome opportunity to broaden cultural horizons and make acquaintances with people from the other side of the world.
 By the end of the week those acquaintances had already grown into friendships.